We’re pleased to let you know that pre-booked counselling sessions are running both online and face to face. Click here for latest updates & support

 What is counselling?

-Anyone between ages 11 and 24 who lives, works or studies in Richmond borough can come here.
+Anyone between ages 11 and 24 who lives, works or studies in Richmond borough can come to Off The Record for counselling.

 How does counselling help?